 - Ensure the large doors have premium handles.
 The more panels, the more internal handles you get.

 - Consider one of the premium brands above the cheaper systems.

-Every year we help thousands of homeowners, answering their questions, suggesting the right products and helping them get in touch with the right suppliers.
-Contact us for free, independent and impartial advice.
+Every year we help thousands of homeowners, answering your questions, suggesting the right products and putting you in touch with the right suppliers.